richard-weinhold/pomato/README.md

   - Add *python* and *julia* to the system Path, this allows you to start  *python* and *julia* directly for the command line without typing out the full path of the installation.
-PLattform specific instructions on how to do this are part of the [julia installation instructions](https://julialang.org/downloads/platform/)and work analogous for the python .
+PLattform specific instructions on how to do this are part of the [julia installation instructions](https://julialang.org/downloads/platform/) and work analogous for the python .

   - Install POMATO through *pip* in python.
 It is recommended to create a virtual environment and install pomato into it, but not necessary: